 1870 The Great Clyde Gold Robbery

 Despite solving the case of the Great Clyde Gold Robbery, the Otago Provincial Police involved were left looking particularly bad.
-On the evening of 31 July 1870, nearly £14,000 of gold and bank notes were locked away in five wooden boxes, then secured in a holding cell at Dunstan District Gaol.
+On the evening of 31 July 1870, nearly £14,000 of gold and bank notes were locked away in five wooden boxes, then secured at Clyde’s Dunstan District Gaol in a holding cell.
 This was a scheduled stop for the money en route from Arrowtown to Dunedin.
 The security was checked by Sub-Inspector Samuel Dalgleish of the Gold Escort, as well as local Constable Malcolm McLennan.
 Constable McLennan and his friend, local shoemaker George Rennie, saw an opportunity.
 McLennan gave Rennie access to the cache, and he absconded with two of the boxes.

 1872 Dunedin Police Strike